Don't be a Dumbbell: 7 Strength Exercises That You're Probably Doing Wrong — and How to Correct ThemAug 29, 2020

 Having trouble finding that position when you’re horizontal?
 Grab a long dowel and have a training partner place it on your back.
 The dowel should touch your glutes, upper back, head, and heels — just like the wall does when you stand.

 Many people press their elbows out to the side (more than 45 degrees relative to their torsos) as they lower themselves to the floor.
 That’s hard on your shoulders.
 They also allow their hips to droop, which is hard on the lower back.

-• Assume a plank position — this time with your arms straight and your hands in line with (but slightly wider than) your shoulders.
-Clench your glutes and brace your core to keep your body straight from head to heels.
+- Assume a plank position — this time with your arms straight and your hands in line with (but slightly wider than) your shoulders.
+Clench your glutes, draw your head back into double-chin position and brace your core to keep your body straight from head to heels.